 1. The movie may introduce a new, much-anticipated hero

 So who might this new hero be?
 The most obvious and widely rumored pick is Brie Larson’s Captain Marvel (teased in an Instagram post above), who will get her own solo movie in 2019.
-Still the Russo brothers have refused to confirm the theory, saying, “That’s one we’re going to have to plead the Fifth on.”
+Still, the Russo brothers have refused to confirm the theory, saying, “That’s one we’re going to have to plead the Fifth on.”
+At this time, it seems unlikely that we’ll get more than a cameo appearance from Larson’s heroine.

 2. It has a stunningly big budget